percona/psmdb-docs/source/authentication.rst

 Environment Setup and Configuration
 ===================================

-.. note:: This section describes an example configuration suitable only to test out the external authentication functionality in a non-production environment.
+This section describes an example configuration suitable only to test out the external authentication functionality in a non-production environment.
 Use common sense to adapt these guidelines to your production.

 The following components are required: